openstack/diskimage-builder/elements/growroot/README.rst

 Grow the root partition on first boot.

-This only supported on ubuntu trusty or later.
+This is only supported on:

+* ubuntu trusty or later
+* gentoo
+* fedora & centos